 This isn't the first study to suggest that smoking in pregnancy may affect a child's future health and development.
-A study released in August of this year said that smoking during pregnancy increases a child's risk of asthma.
+A study released in August 2012 said that smoking during pregnancy increases a child's risk of asthma.
 In addition, a 2009 study linked smoking during pregnancy to behavioral problems among 3 and 4 year olds boys.

 Jeffrey Gruen, M.D., professor of pediatrics and genetics at Yale and his team examined data from over 5,000 kids enrolled in the Avon Longitudinal Study of Parents and Children (ALSPAC), which is an extensive trial of 15,211 kids from the years 1990 to 1992 at the University of Bristol in the U.K.